akhilcherukuri/canster_truck_application/README.md

 - Connected Thread - Creates <pre><code>socket.getInputStream();</code></pre> and <pre><code>socket.getOutputStream();</code></pre> when bytes are available in inputstream it will read them into a buffer.
 - All messages for activities are done by Handler <pre><code>mHandler.obtainMessage();
 mHandler.sendMessage();</code></pre>

+4. Maps Activity:
+- Function is this activty is to display google maps in which one can select destination checkpoint.
+- Start and Stop Functions

 Input string: